leagman1/vcl-info-site/README.md

 * execute command "pkg ."
 * go to ./project_root/dist/ for compiled softwares

-## Administration
+## Information & Administration
 ### Data structure
 The site does not use a proper database, but uses a number of files instead.
-Most of the are .json files, some of them are .csv files.
+Most of them are .json files, some of them are .csv files.
+For in-depth file descriptions, refer to the end of this README.

 There are a few files which are used throughout the site:
 - players.json -> master data on all players in the VCL
 - season.json -> master data on all seasons
 - maps.json -> master data on all maps
-- playerAliases.json -> correlation between player alias and play entry in players.json
+- playerAliases.json -> correlation between player alias and player entry in players.json

 Other files are specific to an individual season:
 - schedule.json -> match table that contains the list of _all_ matches of a season